 Version Date Comments 1.0 6/3/2017 Initial version created as part of changes related to National Electricity Amendment (Updating the Electricity B2B Framework) Rule 2016 No. 6.
 1.2 23/7/2018 Updated to reflect changes as a result of Victorian Deferral, clarification of Allocate NMI process, corrections and minor edits.
 Effective 23/7/2018 1.3 7/1/2019 Updated to reflect changes as a result of the Life Support Rule change, NOMW - No Read Available change proposal and SA connection process revision.
 Effective 1/2/2019 1.4 3/2/2019 Updated to reflect the move of NOMW and LifeSupportStatus provisions from v1.3 into B2B Procedures.
-1.4.1 24/10/2021 Placeholder for the Wholesale Demand Response Consultation 1.5 10/11/2021 Updated to reflect the changes made as part of the B2B v3.4 consultation, which includes the B2B v3.5 Procedures and Guide version 1.41.
+1.4.1 24/10/2021 Updated to reflect the role of the Demand Response Service Provider introduced with Wholesale Demand Response.
+1.5 10/11/2021 Updated to reflect the changes made as part of the B2B v3.4 consultation, which includes the B2B v3.5 Procedures and Guide version 1.41.
 1.6 10/11/2021 Updated to reflect the changes made as part of the B2B v3.3.1 and v3.6 consultation, including a formatting update.
-1.7 7/11/2022 Updated to include changes for: - Addition of Section and DP address details for NSW and ACT - Unauthorised Connection Process
+3.7 7/11/2022 Updated to include changes for: Version number aligned to B2B Procedures; Addition of Section and Deposited Plan (DP) address details for NSW and ACT; and Unauthorised Connection Process 3.8 May 2023 Updated to include changes for Coincident Service Orders - Notified Party and interim process for shared fuse notification and aseXML Shared Fuse Notification - correction of minor typos